mikenakis/Public/testana/README.md

 Without going into too much detail in this document, (because I want to have only one place to maintain, and that's the code,) here is roughly what you need to do:

 - Check out the repository.
-- Import the root pom.xml into your project in your IDE.
+- Import the root pom.xml of testana into your project in your IDE.
 - Setup your IDE so that it builds your entire project before running Testana on it.
   - That's necessary because normally, prior to running Testana, your IDE will only build the modules that Testana depends on; however, Testana does not depend on any of the modules of your project, and yet Testana will discover them at runtime, so they all need to be up to date when Testana runs.
   - The way to achieve this with IntelliJ IDEA is to edit the run/debug configuration of Testana and under `Before launch:` specify `Build Project` instead of the default, which is `Build`.